sabyrzhan/phone-booker-task/README.md

 H2 database.
 To use different database change variables to your needs.

 ### Run application
-Run docker-compose using Docker: `docker-compose up`.
+Run docker-compose using `docker-compose up`.
 This will build the application and run at port `8080`

 ### Build app
 - App is built using Maven.
 To build run: `mvn clean package`